 Construction: Ensuring Safe and Efficient Project Management

-Temperature and Wind Speed: Construction sites require data on temperature and wind speed to assess if working conditions are safe, especially for activities such as crane operations or high-altitude work.
+Construction sites need data on temperature and wind speed.
+This helps to check if working conditions are safe.
+This is especially important for crane operations and high-altitude work.

 Weather stations can also be used to monitor soil moisture levels, which is critical for foundation work and earthworks.